Sabios-97/Compiler-Design-Lab/lexical analyzer/README.md

 	and then remove all possible tabs and before printing each token or identifier print a space before ever token and identifier resultant problem : what about the spaces in print statement?
+3. paranthesis.l : Detects paranthesis in a program i.e., '(' and ')'.